doc4d/docs/docs/settings/general.md

 $area:=$rect.getArea()
 ```

-Of course, it is recommended to use a distinguished name to avoid any conflict with the other installed components.
+Of course, it is recommended to use a distinguished name to avoid any conflict.
 If a user class with the same name as a component already exists in the project, the user class is taken into account and the component classes are ignored.

 A component's ORDA classes are not available in its host project.
-For example, if there is a dataclass called `Employees` in your component, the corresponding `cs.Employee` class cannot be used in the host project.
+For example, if there is a dataclass called `Employees` in your component, you will not be able to use a `cs.Mycomponent.Employee` class in the host project.

 ### Generate syntax file for code completion when compiled